 8. Turkey Has Not Formally Recognized the Genocide

-Only one Turkish government, that of Damad Ferid Pasha, has ever recognized the Armenian genocide by holding war crimes trials that condemned to death the major leaders responsible.
+9. Grand Vizier Damad Ferid Pasha recognized the genocide by holding war crimes trials that condemned to death the major leaders responsible.

 “It is far from my thought to cast a veil over these misdeeds, which are such as to make the conscience of mankind shudder with horror forever; still less will I endeavor to minimize the degree of guilt of the actors in the great drama.
 The aim which I have set myself is that of showing to the world with proofs in my hand, who are the truly responsible authors of these terrible crimes.”
 Damad Ferid Pasha (Ottoman Grand Vizier)

 10. On August 10, 1920, the Allied Powers, the new leaders of Turkey and the Republic of Armenia signed the Treaty of Sevres.

 The treaty recognized the independent state of Armenia which comprised a smaller portion of the former homeland.
 The Treaty of Lausanne was signed on July 24, 1923 after Turkey fought the terms of the previous treaty.

 There are three Armenian museums in the U.S.

 The Armenian Museum of America in Watertown, MA